 We’ve combed through the latest health trends and determined which ones are helpful, and — depending on whether you receive a diagnosis of a certain condition later on — which ones could do more harm than good.

 It doesn’t seem like anything can stop the keto diet craze.
 The diet’s guidelines call for low-carb, high-fat meals.
 The idea is that without carbs to burn, your body will break down fat into ketone bodies for energy.

 “What this equates to is rapid weight loss for many people,” says Leah Kaufman, MS, a registered dietician at NYU Langone Health’s Weight Management.
-Studies support this, but don’t show that weight loss on keto is more significant long term than other diets.
+Studies support this, but don’t show that weight loss on keto is more significant .

 And while many people use the keto diet for weight loss, it might also be beneficial for a number of conditions, like bipolar disorder.
 People with bipolar disorder have elevated amounts of sodium in their cells.
 Medication to treat bipolar disorder lowers the sodium level, and the keto diet has the same type of effect.

-A 2017 study found the keto diet helped people with diabetes lose more weight and lower their blood sugar levels more over 32 weeks compared to a conventional, low-fat diabetes diet.
+A found the keto diet helped people with diabetes lose more weight and lower their blood sugar levels more over 32 weeks compared to a conventional, low-fat diabetes diet.